dlt-hub/verified-sources/sources/asana_dlt/README.md

 | 7 | users | individuals who have access to the Asana platform |

 ## Initialize the pipeline with Asana source

-To get started with your data pipeline, follow these steps:
 ```bash
 dlt init asana_dlt bigquery
 ```